firebase/genkit/docs/plugin-authoring.md

 ### Model plugins

-Genkit model plugins add one or more GenAI models to the Genkit registry.
+Genkit model plugins add one or more generative AI models to the Genkit registry.
 A model represents any generative model that is capable of receiving a prompt as input and generating text, media, or data as output.
-Generally a model plugin will make one or more `defineModel` calls in its initialization function.
+Generally, a model plugin will make one or more `defineModel` calls in its initialization function.

 A custom model generally consists of three components:

 1. Metadata defining the model's capabilities.
 2. A configuration schema with any specific parameters supported by the model.
 3. A function that implements the model accepting `GenerationRequest` and returning `GenerationResponse`.

-At a high level a model plugin might look something like this:
+At a high level, a model plugin might look something like this:

 ```ts
 export const myPlugin = genkitPlugin('my-plugin', async (options: {apiKey?: string}) => {